prasenforu/aws-elk-billing/README.md

 `prod.env` is added in `.gitignore` so that you don't push your credentials upstream accidentally.

 ### Run Docker
-The entire process is automated through scripts and docker.
-All the components would be downloaded automatically inside your docker
+The entire process is automated through scripts and docker and docker-compose.
+All the components would be downloaded automatically inside your docker.
+If you are not ok with docker-compose follow link for docker-compose (https://docs.docker.com/compose/install/)

 1. ```sudo docker-compose up -d```
 2. View `Kibana` at http://localhost:5601